 This is at the heart of the Nairobi City Center.
 If you want to explore Nairobi on foot on one of the days then this would be an ideal hotel to stay at.
 You can easily go site seeing to the National Archives, Nairobi Arboretum and the National Museums on foot.

 This is a property that is close to the National Park.
 It is ideal if you want to just visit the National Park and then connect to other destinations within the city or go for a Safari.

 3 Best Hostels in Nairobi

-The hostel is situated in a great location and nice neighbourhood if you want to be a way from the noisy city center and it is close to the main attractions in Nairobi and it is also close to shopping center where you can shop for few supplies.
+The hostel is situated in a great location and nice neighbourhood if you want to be a way from the noisy city centre and it is close to the main attractions in Nairobi and it is also close to the shopping centre where you can shop for few supplies.
 It has dormitory-style rooms, double rooms and quadruple rooms to choose from.

 Located in a convenient location.
 Note that the single rooms are just outside the building.
 Manyatta has single, twin rooms and a 6 and 8 person dormitory.
 It also has a common living room and a restaurant.

 Mdawida allows you to rent a room from the owners.
 It is perfect if you are having an extended stay in Nairobi as here you will learn a bit of the Nairobian lifestyle and language.
 It is situated in a location where you can access most of the attractions in Nairobi

 Drive down to Karen and treat yourself to a range of museum sites at affordable prices.
 In Nairobi you there are exclusive getaway locations that you can spend at least 3 days to discover the beauty of Nairobi away from the hustle and bustle of the city.